-- H_7 : There is a significant association between the student's self-perceived writing ability and student performance in the upper-level accounting courses. - H8: There is a significant association between the student's self-perceived math ability and student performance in the upper-level accounting courses. - H_0 : There is a significant negative association between the student's self-perceived reading ability and student performance in the upper-level accounting courses. - H{10} : There is a significant negative association between the student's self-perceived listening ability and student performance in the upper-level accounting courses.
+H7: There is a significant association between the student's self-perceived writing ability and student performance in the Advanced Accounting course.
+This is the case whether the student attends a commuter or a residential school.

+H8: There is a significant association between the student's self-perceived math ability and student performance in the Advanced Accounting course.
+This is the case whether the student attends a commuter or a residential school.

+$H_0$ : There is a significant negative association between the student's self-perceived reading ability and student performance in the Advanced Accounting course.
+This is the case whether the student attends a commuter or a residential school.

+$H{10}$ : There is a significant negative association between the student's self-perceived listening ability and student performance in the Advanced Accounting course.
+This is the case whether the student attends a commuter or a residential school.

-Control Factors
+Control Factors:

-H{11} : There is a significant association between the grade the student earned in Intermediate Accounting II and student performance.
+$H{II}$ : There is a significant association between the grade the student earned in Intermediate Accounting II and student performance.
+This is the case whether the student attends a commuter or a residential school.

-H{12} : There is a significant association between the student's overall GPA and student performance.
+$H{I2}$ : There is a significant association between the student's overall GPA and student performance.
+This is the case whether the student attends a commuter or a residential school.